(Adopted January 2015; Fee Schedule updated March 2019)

 Political or commercial displays are strictly prohibited.

 In order to minimize the transmission of sound between units, at least eighty percent of the floor in each room, except kitchens and baths, shall be covered with adequate carpeting or other form of padding with equivalent sound transmission characteristics.
-The foam rubber padding requires a minimum density of
+Foam rubber padding requires a minimum density of

-14 lbs/sq”, minimum thickness of 3/8″, and a minimum weight of 48 oz/sq yd, or other padding with equivalent sound transmission characteristics.
+14 lbs/per sq inch, a minimum thickness of 3/8”, and a minimum weight of 48 oz/per sq yd.
+Other padding is required to have equivalent sound transmission characteristics.

 Transmission of noise resulting in complaints shall be investigated.